 Application of Chlorine in various industries:

 Chlorine is especially used in producing chemicals.
 These embody solvents, pesticides and herbicides, plastics and fibers, refrigerants and propellants.
 It’s also an ingredient in bleach, deodorizer and disinfectant.
-Additionally, chlorine is widely employed in bleaching pulp, paper and textiles for drinking water and swimming pool purification; in sanitation of industrial and sewerage wastes.
+Additionally, chlorine is widely employed in bleaching pulp, paper, and textiles for drinking water and swimming pool purification; in sanitation of industrial and sewerage wastes.

 Chlorine service will be divided into two categories: wet systems (greater than 150 ppm of water) and dry systems (less than 150 ppm of water).
 Knowing whether or not the chlorine system is wet or dry determines what materials of construction will be selected to best perform within the system.

-Risk associated with Chlorine
+The risk associated with Chlorine

 Chlorine service is typically difficult.
-It’s extremely reactive as a liquid or gas and may simply go from a generator to personal or environmental catastrophe if extreme precautions aren’t taken. chlorine applications aren’t for the inexperienced or unverified.
+It’s extremely reactive as a liquid or gas and may simply go from a generator to a personal or environmental catastrophe if extreme precautions aren’t taken. chlorine applications aren’t for the inexperienced or unverified.

 Valves for Chlorine Service